Album-equivalent unit: Responses and criticism

 According to Silvio Pietroluongo, vice president of charts and data development at Billboard, album equivalent units methodology "reflects album popularity in today's world, where music is accessible on so many platforms [and] has become the accepted measure of album success."
 Physical albums have mostly turned into collector's items as noted by a 2016 poll by ICM Research, which found that nearly half of the surveyed people did not listen to the record they bought.

 In Forbes, Hugh McIntyre noted that the usage of album equivalent units has resulted in artists releasing albums with excessive track lists.
 Brian Josephs from Spin said: "If you're a thirsty (eager for fame or notoriety) pop artist of note, you can theoretically game the system by packing as many as 20 tracks into an album, in the process rolling up more album-equivalent units—and thus album "sales"—as listeners check the album out."
 He also criticized Chris Brown's album Heartbreak on a Full Moon, which contains over 40 songs.

 Rolling Stone columnist Tim Ingham observed the figures of Drake's Scorpion and found that 63% of the album's streams on Spotify came from just three songs off the 25-track album.
 Additionally, only six songs accounted for 82% of the album's total stream, meaning that only a quarter of the songs determined the overall success of the album in terms of album-equivalent units.
 Cherie Hu from NPR felt that album equivalent units often do not reflect the actual album because they put further weight on an album's biggest single(s) rather than on all the project's tracks as a whole.

+Digital song weighting

+Track-equivalent unit

+The track-equivalent unit (or track equivalent) is a measure of song streams converted to one track unit (equal to one song download).
+Due to significant growth of streaming, the IFPI used track equivalents for its global singles charts between 2013 and 2019.
+The same year, the RIAA began using track equivalent for digital single certification with 150 streams of audio or video being equal to one song download.

+Stream equivalent

+A reverse of the track equivalent, the stream equivalent (or subscription-stream equivalent) is used to convert a song download into a streaming figure.
+Stream equivalent is also a measure of weighted ad-supported streams to equal premium streams.
+For Billboard charts, Luminate counts 1 subscription stream equal to 4.5 ad-supported streams or 1/200 song downloads.
+The IFPI began implementing the terminology in 2020, ranking "Blinding Lights" by the Weeknd as the biggest global single of the year, with 2.72 billion subscription-stream equivalents.